tomhe/rc.tomhe.net/index.md

 # Welcome

-Here you can find plans, designed by [me](https://tomhe.net), for depron RC airplane models.
-Currently I have plans for pusher prop jets and plans for 3D aerobatics.
+Here you can find an archive of plans, designed by [me](https://tomhe.net), for depron RC airplane models.
+I'm not actively developing new plans.

 Pusher-prop jets:
 * [Eurofighter Typhoon](/eurofighter/)